Waffieu/Language-Learning-Chatbot-For-Turkish/README.md

-# Miles "Tails" Prower Telegram Bot
+# Miles "Tails" Prower Telegram Bot But Learning For Languages

 A Telegram chatbot based on Miles "Tails" Prower from the Sonic the Hedgehog universe, powered by Google's Gemini 2.0-flash-lite AI model.